 El Comercio reports that after receiving a tip about suspicious exports, customs officials initiated an operation in a warehouse of one of the companies and seized a half ton of gold bars.
 The cargo was set to be moved to the airport and sent abroad.

-Not only that, but this is the first time that state intervention has reached the export chain of suspected illegal gold.
-This stage of the process has been the least regulated since the beginning of the fight against illegal mining, compared to actions against miners and gold buyers in the destroyed rainforest of Madre de Dios and the high-altitude Puno region.
+Not only that, but this is the first time that state intervention has reached the export chain of suspected illicit gold.
+This stage of the process has been the least regulated since the beginning of the fight against illicit mining, compared to actions against miners and gold buyers in the destroyed rainforest of Madre de Dios and the high-altitude Puno region.

 The six export companies whose cargo were seized are based in Lima, Arequipa, Puno and Madre de Dios: Comercializadora de Minerales Rivero (304 kilos of gold), C.G.
 Koening (111.5 kilos), Mining & Energy Solutions (50.2 kilos), Giovanni Gold (18.5 kilos), Holding Minero del Perú (15.3 kilos) and Ares Gold (8.5 kilos).